HealthSone

 Studying Spinal Cord Stimulation

-With plenty of knowledge relating to diabetic neuropathy, researchers from the University of Arkansas School for Medical Sciences decided to study the effects of spinal cord stimulation as a pain relief tool with the help of 319 patients, all of whom experienced “painful diabetic neuropathy.
+With plenty of knowledge about diabetic neuropathy, researchers from the University of Arkansas School for Medical Sciences decided to study the effects of spinal cord stimulation as a pain relief tool with the help of 319 patients, all of whom experienced “painful diabetic neuropathy.
 The control group, consisting of 103 patients, was given conventional pain management therapies for 12 months.
-The 216 patients in the test group received both conventional pain management therapies and spinal cord stimulation.
+The 216 patients in the test group received both traditional pain management therapies and spinal cord stimulation.

-Both groups are now in the midst of a 24-month follow-up.
+Both groups are now amid a 24-month follow-up.
 However, the study’s interim analysis shows promise.
-Study results thus far show a significant difference between the two groups in terms of pain relief.
+Study results thus far show a significant difference between the two groups regarding pain relief.
 The test group has reported less pain without any measurable neurological deficit.
 They also report sensory improvement, better function, better sleep, and improved quality of life.

 How Spinal Cord Stimulation Works

 According to the doctors at Lone Star Pain Medicine in Weatherford, Texas, spinal cord stimulation is a proven treatment for relieving certain types of chronic back pain.
-It is achieved through the implantation of a small device that generates low impulse electrical signals.
-The stimulator unit can be turned on or off by the patient as needed.
+It is achieved by implanting a small device that generates low-impulse electrical signals.
+The patient can turn the stimulator unit on or off as needed.
 When operational, the electrical impulses generate block pain signals that would otherwise travel from pain receptors to the brain.
-A big advantage of spinal cord stimulation is that it can alleviate pain 24 hours a day without the need for medications.
+A big advantage of spinal cord stimulation is that it can alleviate pain 24 hours a day without needing medications.

 Implantation is a fairly simple procedure.
 The surgeon makes a small incision in the lower back and inserts the device.
 The device is attached to the lower portion of the spine, while electrodes attached to the device are placed in specific locations prescribed by the surgeon.
 Next, the device is tested to make sure it is working properly.
-If it passes, the surgeon closes the incision, and the procedure is complete.
+If it passes, the surgeon closes the incision and completes the procedure.
 It takes a few hours in total and only requires local anesthesia.
 Most patients return home the same day.
 It is exciting to think that spinal cord stimulation can alleviate diabetic neuropathy pain.
 Hopefully, additional studies will back up what researchers at the University of Arkansas have learned.
-Their work could eventually help untold numbers of people with diabetes enjoy a better quality of life.
+Their work could eventually help untold people with diabetes enjoy a better quality of life.

 Previous Post